It’s mid-January. How’s your New Year’s Resolution going?

 Everyone knows that tea is good for you–it’s good for your immunity, and L-theanine found in tea calms and reduces anxiety while also offering focus.
 And while I know all this, if I’m being real, sometimes even steeping a bag of tea can be too much work.
 I can’t tell you how many bad cups of tea I’ve had to chug with my nose pinched closed (or just poured it out) because I let the tea bag steep for too long.

 Then I discovered Pique Tea Crystals and getting my recommended 3-5 cups of tea a day has never been easier.
-Organic tea flavors come in stick packs that dissolve completely in hot water and have 6x the antioxidants of a regular tea bag.
+Organic tea flavors come in stick packs that dissolve completely in hot water.
 Keep them in your purse, desk, favorite jacket pocket so you can stick with this resolution no matter where you are.
 The best part?
 I reached out to Pique, and they’re generously offering 30% off your first purchase on any one of their amazing bundles if you use the code “CBD”.
 (Shopping tip: My favorite is the Mint Sencha that dissolves completely in hot or cold water!)

 We hear from so many different patients about how Care by Design helps them in their day-to-day lives.
 How is it possible that so many people have experienced benefits?
-According to Project CBD, Cannabidiol (CBD) has been scientifically found to support the Endocannabinoid System, which plays a crucial role in regulating our physiology, mood, and everyday experience.
-Personally, adding Care By Design 18:1 Soft Gels has cut my migraines from two a month to two a year.
-I also experienced other positive side effects like less stress and increased physical comfort.
+According to Project CBD, Cannabidiol (CBD) may support the Endocannabinoid System, which plays a crucial role in regulating our physiology, mood, and everyday experience.

 Small steps can make a big difference over a year.
 Here’s to a happier and healthier you in 2018.